 Nursery Topics Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Marvellous Me Children will talk about themselves, their body, their family and their interests.
 They will also learn about their own life story and those of close family.
 Let's Celebrate Children will learn about festivals from their own and other cultures.
 People Who Help Us Children will learn about different occupations and people who help us in the community.
 We will also look at emergency vehicles.
 Rhyme Time Children will focus on different nursery rhymes, learn to recite them and experiment with instruments.
-Let it grow Children will look in detail at the natural world around them, learn how to look after the natural world, plant and grow seeds and learn about the lifecycles of plants and minibeasts/woodland animals.
+How does your garden grow?
+Children will look in detail at the natural world around them, learn how to look after the natural world, plant and grow seeds and learn about the lifecycles of plants and minibeasts/woodland animals.
 We're all going on a Summer Holiday!
 Children will learn about holiday destinations in the UK and abroad and compare the different countries.

 Reception Topics Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Who am I?
 Light and Dark A Long Time Ago Once Upon A Time Spring and Minibeasts Amazing Animals Children will talk about themselves and their interests, name and describe familiar people and talk about members of their family and people in the community and their roles, talking about what they want to be when they grow up.
 Children will learn about festivals of light in different cultures, day and night, nocturnal animals and Christmas.
-Children will compare the past and present in various familiar situations i.e. transport.
-They will also learn about dinosaurs.
-Children will focus their learning on some key traditional tales and retelling them.
-Children will learn about their local environment (Cheadle) and begin to use simple maps.
-They will also learn about seasonal changes.
-Children will learn about animals from different environments (jungle, desert and farm).
-They will compare life in these countries to the UK and begin to use a globe.
+Children will compare the past and present in various familiar situations i.e. home, school, transport.
+They will also learn about castles and medieval times and some important figures from the past.
+Children will focus their learning on some key traditional tales which link to their interests.
+Children will learn about their local environment and seasonal changes, draw plants and animals, recap on lifecycles.
+Children will learn about animals from different environments (jungle, arctic, desert, farm etc), compare life in these countries to the UK and learn about maps.